The UK Private Pilot’s Licence (PPL)

-- Covers nearly all single engine piston aircraft.
-Turbine aircraft require differences training.
-Minimum age for licence issue is 17 years.
-Minimum age for first solo is 16 years.
+- Covers nearly all single-engine piston aircraft.
+Turbine aircraft require different training.
+The minimum age for licence issues is 17 years.
+The minimum age for solo is 16 years.

-- Minimum visibility condition for flying is 5 kilometres.
+- The minimum visibility condition for flying is 5 kilometres.

 - You can fly with up to three passengers in an aircraft.

-- Allows the licence holder to undertake additional training for tail wheel aircraft and aircraft with supercharged engines, variable pitch propellers, retractable undercarriage, pressurised cabins, and cruise exceeding 140 knots.
+- Allows the licence holder to undertake additional training for tailwheel aircraft and aircraft with supercharged engines, variable pitch propellers, retractable undercarriage, pressurised cabins, and cruise speed exceeding 140 knots.
 Night and Instrument qualifications can also be added.

-- Recognised worldwide.
-Allows flights into European Airspace.
+- Recognised worldwide (ICAO) Allows flights into European Airspace.

-- First step on modular route to Commercial pilots licence.
+- The first step on the modular route to the Commercial Pilots Licence.